 HDR10 is by far the most common of the five HDR formats.
 In fact, HDR10 is so common that it’s become synonymous with HDR overall.
 If you buy a TV or playback device today that claims to support HDR, it will — at a minimum — support HDR10.
 The same is usually true of streaming services that offer HDR.
 Even the ones that promote other HDR formats, like Dolby Vision or HDR10+, will also offer HDR10.

 You’ll still need to make sure that all of the devices, services, and media titles are designated as HDR10, but otherwise, there are no special considerations.
 HDR10 will work over standard high-speed HDMI cables.

 Dolby Vision is a proprietary HDR format that Dolby Labs licenses to studios, streaming services, and device makers.
 Because of the fees involved, some of these companies have decided not to offer Dolby Vision.
 Samsung doesn’t support Dolby Vision on any of its TVs, preferring instead to support HDR10 and HDR10+.

-Roku doesn’t support Dolby Vision on any of its standalone streaming devices like the Roku Streaming Stick+ or the Roku Ultra.
+Roku only supports Dolby Vision on its flagship Roku Ultra (2020) streaming device.
 However, some Roku TVs, like TCL’s 5-Series, 6-Series, and 8-Series, do support Dolby Vision.

-The Apple TV 4K does support it, but the Apple TV HD doesn’t support any HDR formats.
-The newest Nvidia Shield TV (2019) models do support it, but the older 2017 models do not.
+The Apple TV 4K supports it, but the Apple TV HD doesn’t support any HDR formats.
+The newest Nvidia Shield TV (2019) models also support it, but the older 2017 models do not.